 “Adeline.”
 My light brown eyes bounce up toward the mirror to find my mother, Mabel, standing in the door way.
 Her red hair was twisted back tightly and her small frame held a dark grey dress.
 “Change out of that horrid dress.”

-I shifted my hurt eyes down to the cute red dress I put on earlier today.
+I shifted my hurt eyes down to the cute red dress I had on earlier today.
 She continued to stress, “I want you wearing the black dress I bought you yesterday.
 It’s more slimming and will fit the neutral theme for the party.”

 My once smile dropped quickly as I responded bitterly, “Yes mother.”